abbotto/rectangular/README.md

 	# Go to the app directory
 	cd myApp

+	# Start developing
+	npm run dev

 ## <a name='Overview'></a>Overview
-Out-of-the-box, Rectangular gives you the power to build Angular apps that are:
+Out-of-the-box, Rectangular gives you the power to build Angular 1 apps that are:
 - Scalable
 - Testable
 - Organized